jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [enablement]
 stakeholder_ids: [developers]
 stage: development
+idea_count: 3
 ---

-* Avoid prescribing structure as it may clash with journal requirements or other reporting guidelines.
+* Avoid prescribing structure of a journal article as it may clash with journal requirements or other reporting guidelines.
 * Instead, give options for where items can be reported.
-* Include options beyond the article body, like tables, figures, or appendices be.
+* Include options beyond the article body where authors can report information, like tables, figures, or appendices be.

 <!---#ASK: Is this an example of _not_ including an Education intervention?-->

 ---

 id: create-early-guidance
-title: Create guidance for early stages of work
+title: Create reporting guidance for early stages of research
 barrier_ids: [need-tools, need-right-time]
 intervention_fn_ids: [education]
 stakeholder_ids: [developers]
 stage: planning
+idea_count: 1
 ---

-Consider creating guidance for earlier stages of work (e.g., protocols, funding applications).
+Consider creating reporting guidance to help authors write protocols, funding applications, and ethics applications.

 ---

 id: avoid-proliferation
-title: Avoid duplicating guidance
+title: Avoid overwhelming authors with too many reporting guidelines
 barrier_ids: [what-rgs-exist, need-to-reconcile, best-fit]
 intervention_fn_ids: [enablement]
 relation_ids: [information-architecture, easy-understand]
 stakeholder_ids: [developers, equator, publishers]
 stage: planning
+idea_count: 6
 ---

-* To avoid duplicating resources, before commencing a new RG:
+* To avoid duplicating resources, before commencing a new reporting guideline:
-  * consult EQUATOR's register of guidelines under development;
+  * consult EQUATOR's register of reporting guidelines under development;
     * EQUATOR could make this register easier to find and search;
-  * contact the developers of related guidelines;
+  * contact the developers of related reporting guidelines;
-  * journals could ask guideline developers to prove that they have registered their guideline with EQUATOR (like they do for clinical trials).
+  * journals could ask reporting guideline developers to prove that they have registered their guideline with EQUATOR (like they do for clinical trials).
-* When a new RG is justified, build upon existing RGs instead of starting from scratch.
-This could mean extending or replacing subsets of items instead of publishing a totally new RG.
+* When a new reporting guideline is justified, build upon existing reporting guidelines instead of starting from scratch.
+This could mean extending or replacing subsets of items instead of publishing a totally new reporting guideline.
-* Consider making modular guidance, like the Journal Article Reporting Standards for psychology.
+* Consider making modular guidance.
+For instance, the Journal Article Reporting Standards (JARS) are a set of reporting guidelines for psychology.
+JARS has a main guideline for quantitative studies.
+The _Design_ item can be extended by one of three modules depending on whether the study involved experimental manipulation or was conducted on a single individual. the experimental manipulation module can be further extended by modules for random assignment, non-random assignment, and clinical trials.
+Other extension modules exist for longitudinal and replication studies.

 ---